simnalamburt/homebrew-x/README.md

 podman machine start
 podman run -p 8080:80 docker.io/nginx
 ```
+See https://github.com/simnalamburt/podman for the patch that is used.
+It's based on the main branch of podman

 ### 2. qemu-hvf
 qemu with Hypervisor.framework patch applied
 ```bash
 brew install simnalamburt/x/qemu-hvf
 ```
+See https://github.com/simnalamburt/qemu/tree/hvf for the patch that is used.
+It's based on the 6.1.0 version of qemu

 &nbsp;